-Balloon Sign means any inflatable device, used or employed as a sign that is anchored to the ground or to a building.
+Balloon Sign means any inflatable device, used or employed as a sign that is anchored to the ground

-Billboard means a large freestanding structure to provide a medium for advertising where the copy can be periodically replaced and is a sign greater than 3.0 m2 (32.3 sq. ft.) that may or may not contain advertising related to the development within the parcel upon which the billboard sign is located.
+Billboard means a large freestanding structure to provide a medium for advertising where the copy can be periodically replaced and is a sign greater than 3.0 m (32.3 sq. ft.) that may or may not contain advertising related to the development within the parcel upon which the billboard sign is located.
 This does not include an identification sign.